 Dimpy Bhalotia is an award-winning Hodophile Fine Art Street Photographer based out of London and Bombay.
 Coming from a lineage of artisans, she completed her schooling from Bombay and moved to London to graduate in BA (Hons) Fashion Design Technology: Womenswear from London College of Fashion, University of the Arts London.
 Having worked in the fashion industry for many years with renowned designers in Europe, she found her love in Street Photography.

-International publications from Washington Post, Forbes, The Guardian, BBC News, GQ Magazine, Elle, NPR, Fotografiska, Esquire, The Telegraph, Insider, POP Sugar, Deccan Herald, Venice Fashion Week, The National, Cult of Mac, Mirror UK, Economic Times and many more have featured her work.
+International publications from Washington Post, Forbes, The Guardian, BBC News, GQ Magazine, Elle, NPR, Fotografiska, Esquire, The Telegraph, Insider, POP Sugar, Deccan Herald, Venice Fashion Week, The National, Cult of Mac, Mirror UK, Economic Times and many more have featured and published her work.

 She finds art in the extraordinary details of the seemingly ordinary life on streets.
 She believes the universe is a piece of art and so is every soul and street.
 It is this inspiration that makes photography her 'fitoor' (passionate obsession).
 She travels the globe cutting across hills, deserts and seas shooting to capture natural predilection for unpredictable, larger-than-life movements lending visual and emotional excitement in her photographs.

 To her, street photography is her visual lexicon, which has no smokescreen.
 It's the utmost truth of what is happening around us that she loves capturing with staggering intellect in black and white, which is the most de-cluttered version of her world.
 She strives to make that state of mind magnetic for her viewers, encouraging people to step back from technology to appreciate their lived experience and spread the message of hope, love, energy and freedom through her photographs.

 - International Centre of Photography - New York, USA - August 20’ to 21’